acg2176/covidstats/README.md

 =======
 # Covidstats

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/covidstats`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Covidstats!
+This is a daily tracker of the COVID-19 pandemic and features statistics on different countries and continents.
+Whether you would like to look up how a certain country is doing or the country with the highest cases, this is the gem for you.
+This was built to be an informative app on the pandemic that has affected the whole world.

 ## Installation